 Binance: Binance is the largest crypto exchange platform and enables you to trade more than 600 crypto assets.

-Coinbase: Coinbase ranks among the most trusted crypto exchanges in the U.S. and is also quite popular in other parts of the world.
+Coinbase: Coinbase ranks among the largest crypto exchanges in the U.S. and is also quite popular in other parts of the world.

 Kraken: Kraken allows you to exchange more than 185 cryptocurrencies through a user-friendly interface.

-Gemini: Gemini is a secure and compliant CEX that allows you to exchange crypto, manage assets, and analyze your trades easily.
+Gemini: Gemini is a CEX that allows you to exchange crypto, manage assets, and analyze your trades easily.